shoushou1106/FrostyFlammenwerferPlugin/README.md

 ## License
 This repository contains code from two different repositories with different licenses, so it has multiple csproj and multiple licenses:
-- [FlammenwerferPlugin.Loader](/FlammenwerferPlugin.Loader/LICENSE.md) (Code edit from FrostyToolsuite)
+- [FlammenwerferPlugin.Loader License](/FlammenwerferPlugin.Loader/LICENSE.md) (Code edit from FsLocalizationPlugin).
+Originally created by GalaxyMan2015 & Mophead
-- [FlammenwerferPlugin.Editor](/FlammenwerferPlugin.Editor/LICENSE.md) (Code edit from FrostyToolsuite)
+- [FlammenwerferPlugin.Editor License](/FlammenwerferPlugin.Editor/LICENSE.md) (Code edit from LocalizedStringPlugin).
+Originally created by Mophead
-- [FlammenwerferPlugin.Flammen](/FlammenwerferPlugin.Flammen/LICENSE) (Code convert from flammenwerfer)
+- [FlammenwerferPlugin.Flammen](/FlammenwerferPlugin.Flammen/LICENSE) (Code convert from flammenwerfer).
+Originally created by [zyf722 (Max Alex)](https://github.com/zyf722)

 ###### ~~this readme and this project sucks, plz help me if u like~~
 ##### If you think this project or the README useful and would like to help improve it, contributions are welcome!